wazuh/wazuh-documentation/source/user-manual/registering/registering-agents-theory.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Want to know more about how to register a Wazuh agent?
-Check out this additional information in this section of our documentation.
+  :description: Learn more about how to register a Wazuh agent in this section of our documentation.

 .. _registering_agent_theory: